mitchest/BEES-ecocomp/README.md

 8-12 June : no lab due to PRF week

-17/19 June:  Workshop on LM/GLM/GLMM with freqentist and bayesian inference
+June 19 (probably): Eco-stats session - topic/presenter TBA

-June 26: Eco-stats session - topic/presenter TBA
+1/3 July:  Workshop on LM/GLM/GLMM with freqentist and bayesian inference

 10 July: Interactive graphics with RShiny - Will C